paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

      12 root      20   0       0      0      0 S   0.0   0.0   0:00.00 rcu_tas+

 ```

+Some things to look for in this view would be the load average (displayed on the right side of the top row), and the value of the following for each CPU:

+**us**: This percentage represents the amount of CPU consumed by user processes.

+**sy**: This percentage represents the amount of CPU consumed by system processes.

+**id**: This percentage represents how idle each CPU is.

+**wa**: This percentage represents the percentage of CPU time spent waiting for I/O operations to complete.

+**Tasks**

+Tasks: This section provides an overview of the total number of processes currently managed by the system.

+**total**: Indicates the total count of processes currently being tracked by the system.

+**running**: Represents the number of processes currently actively using CPU time.

+**zombie**: Indicates processes that have completed execution but still have an entry in the process table.

 Now, look at the `dd` processed line from above output: